 From the Thacker Shack!
 Hosts: Jim Dees and our house band, the Yalobushwhackers

-Saturday, August 15 – 7pm (CT) Mississippi Public Broadcasting
+Saturday, July 24 – 7pm (CT) Mississippi Public Broadcasting

 9pm (CT) Alabama Public Radio

 As The Revelators opens, Colson has been shot multiple times and left for dead as his new wife is about to give birth to their first child.
 The story explodes with colorful characters as Colson recovers and begins his hunt for his assailants.

 Atkins is also the author of seven New York Times-bestselling novels in the continuation of Robert B. Parker’s Spenser series.
 Before turning to fiction, Atkins was a correspondent for the St. Petersburg Times and a crime reporter for the Tampa Tribune.

 The group is anchored by sousaphonist Sean Murphy.
 A revolving group of Memphis musicians rounds out the Mighty Souls roster including, Jim Spake, sax; Jawaun Crawford, trumpet; Greg Fallis, trombone; Jason Yasinsky, trombone; Tom Link, tenor saxophone; Gerald Stephens, keyboards; and Paul Taylor, drums.
-Their previous CD is Lift Up!